Close

 Passenger carrying motor carriers are regulated by the federal government when the gross vehicle weight of the party bus or van exceeds 10,000 pounds and the vehicle is used in interstate commerce.
 Most, if not all companies engaged in the small scale for-profit transportation of passengers will find themselves regulated at some level.
 The level of regulation is dependent upon the form of compensation the party bus company receives.
 Companies that receive direct compensation for their transportation services are regulated more closely than those receiving indirect compensation.
 In general, the difference between direct and indirect compensation is that direct compensation includes payments made directly from passenger to the company for transportation services only.
 Indirect compensation includes situations where the transportation services are merely party of a travel package that provides other benefits.

 Companies receiving indirect compensation, generally, fall under less stringent regulatory standards.
 However, they must still file a motor carrier identification report, keep and accident log, comply with all driver restrictions regarding cell phone use or texting, carry vehicle USDOT identification and maintain an accident register.
-At both levels of regulation the company must also adhere to out of service orders and other safety orders issued by the Federal Motor Carrier Safety Administration.
+At both levels of regulation the company must also adhere to out of service orders and other safety orders issued by the Federal Motor Carrier Safety Administration (FMCSA).

 Our Philadelphia Bus Accident Attorneys Can Help